phb2911/Passwords/docs/index.md

 The specifications - such as characters allowed, maximum and minimum size, etc. - are found in the New User pop-up window.

-The category 'General' is the defult category.
+The category 'General' is the default category.
 New categories may be added by pressing the 'New Category' button.

 ![Image](img3.png)